Colon-WQ/Portfolio/README.md

 Building a **personal website** can seem daunting, and many people are put off from the fact that it requires **programming experience** and design know how.
 However, having personal portfolio websites can really make individuals **stand out** from the crowd, giving them the attention they deserve.
 Our project aims to act as a middleman, helping job seekers convert their resumes into interactive, appealing personal portfolio websites that will impress their hopeful employers.

+As a secondary aim, we also hope to show people that web development isn't as difficult as many may believe.
+To accomplish this, we will provide some simple web development guides to allow our users to get started on web development using the portfolio app they created as a foundation.

 ## Aim

 We hope to make a website portfolio generator to **convert** resumes into **customizable** web pages that we will also facilitate in **bringing online**.
-Themes and pre-sets will be further provided to give the website a professional look and feel.
+Themes and templates will be further provided to give the website a professional look and feel.

+Web development guides will also be provided to help users add functionalities to and further customize their newly created portfolio website.

 ## User Stories